Smartproxy/Selenium/nodejs/README.md

 ```
 <img src="https://i.imgur.com/53kgOXn.png">

-2. When project directory is setup, you will need to install one of the WebDrivers from the [Prerequisites](#prerequisites) section.
+2. When the project directory is set up, you'll need to install one of the WebDrivers from the [Prerequisites](#prerequisites) section.

 *Firefox*